bjnath/demodocs/INSTALL.rst

 - it's probably backlevel

-- you're susceptible to the kinds of problems as pip without virtual environments.
+- as you install and update packages, you're susceptible to the same kinds of dependency conflicts you'd get using pip without a virtual environment.

 Additional help
 ------------------------------------------------------------------------------

-Should you still have questions, contact us via:
+If you still have questions, contact us:

 - Our `forum on image.sc <https://forum.image.sc/tags/scikit-image>`_
 - Our `mailing list <https://mail.python.org/mailman3/lists/scikit-image.python.org/>`_